brian-team/briansimulator.org/pages/ecosystem.md

 .. type: text
 -->

+Below is a list of packages that build on Brian, either from us, colleagues we've worked on, or entirely separate groups.
 If you have written a package using Brian and it's not listed here, let us know!

 ## Brian team